ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 However, recent work {{GPUNSEC3}} or {{ZONEENUM}} have shown that the protection provided by NSEC3 against dictionary attacks should be considered cautiously and {{?RFC9276}} provides guidelines to configure NSEC3 properly.
 In addition, the attacker may be able to walk the reverse DNS zone, or use other reconnaissance techniques to learn this information as described in {{?RFC7707}}.

-The zone is also exposed during the synchronization between the primary and the secondary. {{!RFC9103}} only specifies the use of TLS for XFR transfers, which leak the existence of the zone and has been clearly specified as out of scope of the threat model of {{!RFC9103}}.
-Additional privacy MAY be provided by protecting all exchanges of the Synchronization Channel as well as the Control Channel.
+The zone may be also exposed during the synchronization between the primary and the secondary.
+The casual risk of this occuring is low, and the use of {{!RFC9103}} significantly reduces this.
+Even if {{!RFC9103}} is used by the DNS Outsourcing Infrastructure, it may still leak the existence of the zone through Notifies.
+The protocol described in this document does not increase that risk, as all Notifies use the encrypted Control Channel.

 In general a home network owner is expected to publish only names for which there is some need to be able to reference externally.
 Publication of the name does not imply that the service is necessarily reachable from any or all parts of the Internet.